A Characterization of Circle Graphs in Terms of Multimatroid Representations: Based sets of induced circuits

-In order to avoid proliferation of subcases we assume that the Euler circuits included in $C$ are given with orientations, the circuits of $\widetilde{C}$ inherit orientations from the circuits of $C$, and all the fundamental circuits included in $\Gamma_E$ and $\widetilde{\Gamma}_E$ respect these orientations.
-As mentioned before the example at the end of the previous section, this presumption does not involve a significant loss of generality because the effect of reversing the orientation of a fundamental circuit is simply to multiply the corresponding row of $M_{\mathbb{R},\Gamma_E}(C,P,D)$ or $M_{\mathbb{R},\widetilde{\Gamma}_E}(\widetilde{C},P,D)$ by $-1$.
+In order to avoid proliferation of subcases we assume that the Euler circuits included in $C$ are given with orientations, the circuits of $\widetilde{C}$ inherit orientations from the circuits of $C$, and all the induced circuits included in $\Gamma_E$ and $\widetilde{\Gamma}_E$ respect these orientations.
+As mentioned before the example at the end of Section~\ref{sec:circpart}, this presumption does not involve a significant loss of generality because the effect of reversing the orientation of an induced circuit is simply to multiply the corresponding row of $M_{\mathbb{R},\Gamma_E}(C,P,D)$ or $M_{\mathbb{R},\widetilde{\Gamma}_E}(\widetilde{C},P,D)$ by $-1$.